My 16-month-old toddler fell and hit his forehead yesterday and today he got a nosebleed, should I be worried? He is also getting over the flu!

-Nosebleed After Fall In Children
+Nosebleed After Fall In Babies and Toddlers

+If a small nose bleed is the only thing happening after a fall when hitting the forehead, then most likely, there is nothing to worry about.
 The minute a baby stands up and starts walking around, he or she will fall a lot and most of the time nothing bad will happen at all.
 The fall is usually from a low height.

 - Is there any chance that your baby’s nose is broken?
 (This should mean pain, and possibly crocked nose in addition to bleeding.)

-- If the bleeding won’t stop. within 20 minutes.
+- If the bleeding won’t stop within 20 minutes.

-- If you baby has trouble breathing
+- If your baby has trouble breathing

 Continue watching your child for a few days for more symptoms, such as being unusually sleepy, reduced balance, vomiting or being a lot more fussy than usual.
 Any of these can be a sign of injury and a doctor should be consulted.

 Being a toddler, your boy is likely to fall or get hurt in different ways many more times.
 Consider buying a good reference book for the situations, like for example My Child Is Sick: Expert Advice for Managing Common Illnesses and Injuries.